Multiple Chemical Sensitivity Awareness Day - May 12

 How Chemical Sensitivity Reshaped the Way I Design

-Does the smell of a candle, fresh paint or a new sofa make you cringe, or worse, make you feel sick?
+Does the smell of a candle, fresh paint or a new sofa ever make you uncomfortable, or leave you wondering why certain environments simply don't feel good to be in?

 Thankfully, there is hope.

-If you or someone you know is looking for thoughtful guidance in creating a healthier, more supportive home environment, I’d love to connect.
+If you or someone you know is looking for guidance in creating a home environment that is more grounded, and beautifully livable, I’d love to connect.

 Michele Nicholson